Ononis repens

 Ononis repens, the common restharrow, is a flowering plant species in the bean family Fabaceae.
+Its status is disputed; the Plants of the World Online database currently treats it as a subspecies of Ononis spinosa as Ononis spinosa subsp. procurrens, but other authorities, including the Botanical Society of Britain and Ireland, treat it as a separate species.

 Description

-It is a prostrate (maximum height 60cm) woody perennial, spreading by rhizomes.
+It is a prostrate (maximum height 60 cm) woody perennial, spreading by rhizomes.
 It has hairy stems and small oval leaves with toothed edges.
 Leaflets are less than 3 times as long as wide.
 It occasionally has soft, weak spines, but never hard spines like those of Ononis spinosa.
 The leaves are covered in glandular hairs which give a resinous smell on bruising.
 Plants are hermaphroditic.
-The zygomorphic flowers are pink and unscented, 15–20mm, blooming from June to September.
+The zygomorphic flowers are pink and unscented, 15–20mm, blooming from June to September; the wing (side) petals are as long as the keel petal, unlike O. spinosa, where the wing petals are shorter than the keel petal.

 Habitat and distribution

 It is found by the sea shore, on cliffs and dunes and is also common in grasslands and dry hill pastures in chalk or limestone areas, over light, well-drained soils.
 It may occasionally grow on roadside verges or beside railways.